huggingface/hub-docs/docs/hub/model-card-annotated.md

 ### NCII
 `ncii`
-_Has this model been tested to see if it can be used for non-consensual intimage imagery (including CSEM)?_
+_Has this model been tested to see if it can be used for non-consensual intimate imagery (including CSEM)?_

 ### Violence
 `violence`